vijay9119y/MiniProjects/Dev Detective Project/Readme.md

 - **Responsive Design**: Improve mobile responsiveness to enhance the user experience on all devices.
 - **Notifications**: Add a feature to notify users about changes in their followed developers' activities.

-## Interesting Features

-- **Interactive Charts**: Visualize the developer's activity with interactive charts and graphs.
-- **Bookmarking**: Save favorite developer profiles for quick access.
-- **Customizable Themes**: Allow users to create and save their custom themes.
-- **Localization**: Support multiple languages to cater to a global audience.